celinedurniak/test_nbsphinx/tools/README.rst

-This folder contains tools to extract information from the QENS models or to help users converting units
+The `Tools` folder contains different tools to extract information from the QENS models or to help users converting units

 * ``Convert_units.ipynb``